Appeals of OWC Court Decisions in Louisiana Workers Compensation

 The time limit for filing a suspensive appeal is 30 days, and the time limit for filing a devolutive appeal is 60 days.

 Basically, a suspensive appeal is an appeal that seeks to suspend the judgment from being executed until after the appeal is complete.
 So in a suspensive appeal, the judgment does not need to be paid until after the appeal is complete.

 And basically, a devolutive appeal is an appeal that allows the party who received the judgment to collect on the judgment while to the appeal is occurring.
 So in a devolutive appeal, the judgment can be paid before the appeal is complete.

 But, a suspensive appeal requires obtaining an appeal bond, while a devolutive appeal requires that the judgment be paid in full while the appeal is considered.

 Also, the time limit for filing an appeal starts to run on the day after the judgment of the workers compensation district Judge was signed, or on the day after the district office has mailed the notice of judgment, whichever is later.

 So, in other words, an appeal that seeks to suspend the judgment from being executed until after the appeal is complete must be filed within 30 days from the later of:

 - The day after the judgment was signed; and

 - The day after the notice of judgment is mailed.

-Appeals to the Louisiana Supreme Court in Louisiana Works Compensation
+Appeals to the Louisiana Supreme Court in Louisiana Workers Compensation

 Appeals from the Circuit Courts of Appeal are heard by the Louisiana Supreme Court.